tactiqa/EMI_calc_testing/README.md

-# Apollo Task - EMI Calculator Test Automation
+# EMI Calculator Test Automation

 This project contains automated tests for an EMI (Equated Monthly Installment) Calculator web application, along with API testing examples.
 The tests are implemented using Playwright, a modern end-to-end testing framework.